 A gum graft may be necessary to protect your teeth from more severe damage from gum recession.
 If your dentist says that you need gum surgery, don’t panic: it sounds scarier than it is.
 There are several types of grafts depending on the tissue type used for grafting:

 - Connective Tissue Grafts

 During the procedure, a piece of skin is cut from a tissue flap from the upper part of your mouth (palate).
 Then, the connective tissue is grafted and stitched over the recessed area of the gum.
 Thus, all exposed roots become covered with grafted connective tissue.
 Usually, it takes around two weeks for wounds to heal and then the stitches can be removed.

 - Free Gingival Grafts

 In this case, the tissue for grafting is taken from the palate directly and then attached to the recessed gum area.
 The procedure leaves the wound open and is usually more painful.
-Free gingival graft can be used for patients with thin gums, when additional tissue is needed in order to enlarge the gums.
+A free gingival graft can be used for patients with thin gums when additional tissue is needed in order to enlarge the gums.

 - Pedicle Grafts

 During this procedure, the tissue is taken from the gums around or near the damaged area.
 The pedicle is partially cut leaving one edge attached.
 Then, the gum is pulled over to cover the root and stitched.
 Pedicle graft can be done only when a patient has enough gum tissue around the affected tooth.